RUSH-LAB/Flash/README.md

 ## Performance

-We tested our system on a few large scale sparse datasets including [url](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#url), [webspam](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#webspam) and [kdd12](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2012).
+We tested our system on a few large scale sparse datasets including [url](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#url), [webspam](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#webspam) and [kdd12](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2012), and also a dense dataset [SIFT1M](http://corpus-texmex.irisa.fr/).

-The following results are from a head-to-head comparison with [NMSLIB](https://github.com/searchivarius/nmslib) v1.6 hnsw, one of the best methods available (see [ann-benchmarks](https://github.com/erikbern/ann-benchmarks)) on these datasets.
-In particular, we compared the timing for the construction of full knn-graph from grounds up, and the per-query timing (after building the index).
-We also estimated and compared the memory consumption of the index.

 ### Quality Metrtics

 *R@k* is the recall of the 1-nearest neighbor in the top-k results.
 *S@k* is the average cosine similarity of the top-k results concerning the query datapoint.

+For the testing of the sparse datasets, we present results on 2 CPUs (Intel Xeon E5 2660v4) and 2 CPUs + 1 GPU.
+The following results are from a head-to-head comparison with [NMSLIB](https://github.com/searchivarius/nmslib) v1.6 hnsw, one of the best methods available (see [ann-benchmarks](https://github.com/erikbern/ann-benchmarks)).
+In particular, we compared the timing for the construction of full knn-graph from grounds up, and the per-query timing (after building the index).
+We also estimated and compared the memory consumption of the index.

 **Webspam, Url**